haruncetin/ImagePatternSearch_oncpu/README.md

 The implementation needs only [lodepng](https://lodev.org/lodepng/) PNG image processing library, yet it is embedded into the project.

-You may need test images.
-You can download [here](https://drive.google.com/file/d/14GBRgUel3fOdJVDOdlZ3HJh3_1vUsWZt/view?usp=sharing).
-These all random checker images of different sizes.
-You can also create your own test images [here](https://onlinetools.com/image/generate-random-image).

 ## Compilation
 ### Windows
 You may need [GnuMake32](https://gnuwin32.sourceforge.net/downlinks/make.php).
 Please download and install it first if you haven't.